hart-ncg/MetBot/README.md

 showblb=False to showblb=True
 To have control of how fast the algorithm proceeds, change the keyword argument on line 57 of test.py to interact=True.
+To plot raw blobs and blob angle blobs also include keyword debugplots=True, which is helpful for debugging quirks that may exist.

+NB/IMPORTANT: Always run through you data with showblobs enable at first... there have been quirks with different installation environments that have lead to errors.
+We think these are fixed but cannot guarantee this for all versions of scikit-image and dependencies.